waynodiablo/Oystercard/bookmark_manager/01_creating_user_stories.md

 ## To complete this challenge, you will need to

-- [ ] Write a user stories for showing a list of bookmarks
+- [ ] Write a user story for showing a list of bookmarks
 - [ ] Draw a rough domain model for the above
 - [ ] Put all these user stories and a snap of your domain model in your project README